 The Rescue System tries to use the stored network settings of the main system.
-If this does not succeed, the default settings are used.
+If this fails, the default settings are used.

 On this page you can temporarily adjust the network settings of the Control.
 The settings only apply temporarily within the Rescue System and are not adopted in the main system after a restart.